Workplace fatigue is manageable. Here’s how.

 05 June 2023

 Did you know that fatigue dramatically increases the risk of accidents and injuries occurring in the workplace?
 Working while fatigued can be just as dangerous as drink driving, with Monash University’s Cooperative Research Centre for Alertness, Safety, and Productivity finding that it causes almost 10,000 serious injuries in Australian workplaces annually.

 While some industries are more likely to be impacted by fatigue than others, all workplaces are affected by this whether it’s physical or mental exhaustion.
 The challenge for employers lies not only in identifying the causes of fatigue but also in how to manage and prioritise the well-being of employees with competing demands.

 Mental or physical exhaustion, it doesn’t matter, they both hugely impact an employee’s performance and safety at work.

 Playing an active role in managing stress and well-being at work can help prevent fatigue and create a working environment that’s both enjoyable and rewarding.

-The most common causes of fatigue at work include factors such as:
+The most common causes of fatigue in the workplace include:

 - Irregular working hours;